dillonHe/EasyEDA-Documents/Tutorial/PCB.md

 # PCB Design Editor

-After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA’s PCB Design Editor.
+After the initial conversion of a schematic to PCB, it is time to learn how to manage EasyEDA's PCB Design Editor.

 ## Canvas